Pains of succession

-Painful, but also good news: the Institute is now on its own two feet!
+Painful, but also good news: the Institute now stands on its own two feet!

-For a long time I unconsciously searched for a successor.
-When I saw Barbara Hoogenboom, somewhere in 2013 I think, something in me knew it was her.
-The next pain came when I handed over the directorship to this same Barbara in October 2018, on a mountaintop here in Slovenia, a kilometer away from where Im writing this now.
-On the one hand, an enormous relief, on the other, painful, that first time Barbara was presented in the media as director of the BHIN.
-Such a feeling of Au!
-Now I am no longer needed.
+For a long time, I was unconsciously searching for a successor.
+When I met Barbara Hoogenboom, somewhere in 2013 I think, something in me knew it was her.
+The next pang of pain came when I handed over the directorship to Barbara in October 2018, on a mountaintop here in Slovenia, a kilometer away from where I’m writing this now.
+On the one hand, it was a tremendous relief, on the other, it was painful, when I saw Barbara presented in the media as director of the BHIN for the first time.
+A feeling of: Ouch!, I am no longer needed.

 I knew it would happen, that pain.
-I also knew how important it was to hand over the systemic work in the form of the Bert Hellinger Institute Netherlands to the next generation in time.
-I am incredibly happy and grateful that the latter succeeded.
+I also knew how important it would be to hand over the systemic work in the form of the Bert Hellinger Institute Netherlands to the next generation in time.
+I am incredibly happy and grateful that we managed to do that.

 And then the departure.
-Literally let go of the strings three weeks ago.
-Au!
-Three days ago my wife (and current owner) Bibi and I drove out of a village in Slovakia.
-Dovidenia, it said on a sign.
+I literally let go of the reigns three weeks ago.
+Ouch again!
+Three days ago, my wife (and current owner) Bibi and I drove out of a village in Slovakia.
+“Dovidenia”, a sign read.
 Farewell.
-Again the pain sliced through my heart and soul.
+Again the pain cut through my heart and soul.

-For years I prayed that someone or something would tell me in time when it’s time to go.
-Nothing as embarrassing and sour as being there past your expiration date, especially if no one dares to draw your attention to it.
+For years I prayed that someone or something would tell me in time when it’s time to let go.
+Nothing as embarrassing and sour as sticking around past your expiration date, especially if no one dares to draw your attention to it.

 I knew that, but to actually feel it is a different story.

 I will continue to do systemic work in two new companies.
-I very much hope that someone or something will point out to me when it is time to go there too.
+I very much hope that someone or something will let me know when it is time to go there too.